Drying Thyme: Make this Easy Holiday Garden Gift

 In Virginia, our thyme usually winters over and we can pull leaves off all year.
 But growth does slow down during the winter, and the leaves aren't as fat and flavorful.
 So we dry some each fall to use during the fallow season.
 This way we can give our garden thyme a little winter rest.

 In the fall, I cut the thyme back pretty hard, and then dry it for a few days in the house.
-Easy peasy.
+Here are the details.

 That's it!
 No braiding, tying or silica gel.